Table of Contents

 1. Follow the correct format.

-Writing a summary statement has a specific format that you must follow to ensure that your application meets the Engineers Australia guidelines.
+Writing a summary statement has a specific format that you must follow to ensure that your application meets Engineers Australia guidelines.
 The format consists of four main sections:

 a.
 Competency element: This section identifies the specific competency element addressed in each paragraph.